Axway/MFT-ST-Automation-Ansible/README.md

 - `st_configuration` [role]: Configures streaming, synchronization, and ST initial configuration
 - `st_tuning`[role]: Applies the base ST tuning (memory allocation, c3p0 and relevant server configuration parameters)

+Additionally, if you want to use the update role:

+- `st_update`[role]: Applies the specified ST update

 ## 4. Build all